 Of course, bits of salmon – fresh from Italian waters served with white sauce over tagliatelle.
 They serve parmesan generously so I had my pasta sprinkled with lots of it!
 (Little boy liked it well too!)

 MiL had a simple dish and she simply said “hmmmm…good” which I do not take much as an A-rating considering her very good cooking skills…the parmesan was actually given to her 😉 and she also had lots of it over her tomato sauced spaghetti.
-Hubby, my helpful but could be critical food critic chose Carbonara, at first bite he said “Tikman mo, masarap!”
-I did and I knew what he meant, the taste of authentic carbonara from butter, egg yolks and pork fat and no cream!
+Hubby, my helpful but could be critical food critic chose Carbonara, at first bite he said “Tikman mo, masarap!” (“try it, it’s really good”) I did and I knew what he meant, the taste of authentic carbonara from butter, egg yolks and pork fat and no cream!
 Pizza Prosciutto Prosciutto (ham) is one of the kids’ favorite pizza topping, so my two bigger kids shared a whole (it was also a big serving).

 Still, they weren’t able to finish it that hubby and I had a little slice too…and yum, one bite and I can tell the crust is really something!
 I could eat it even without the toppings! lol.
 No wonder he had such a big smile after eating!